 Essentially, the cash back that the Flex Card earns can be turned into a currency that can be used to book high-end hotels and premium cabin flights for considerably less than they would ordinarily cost.

-I value Chase Ultimate Rewards Points at 1.5 cents each (based on the value I know I can easily get out of each point) and that means that in effect, the Chase Freedom Flex credit card offers the following:
+I value Chase Ultimate Rewards Points at 1.5 cents each (based on the value I know I can easily get out of each point with relative ease) and that means that in effect, the Chase Freedom Flex credit card offers the following:

 Effective rebates of 7.5% on: